-- If power cannot be restored within a reasonable amount of time, the center will close, and parents contacted. - Staff members are responsible for contacting parents to inform them of the closing and of the need to immediately pick up their child. - Activities will resume as possible until parents arrive.
+• If power cannot be restored within a reasonable amount of time, the center will close, and parents contacted.

+Staff members are responsible for contacting parents to inform them of the closing and of the need to immediately pick up their child.

+• Activities will resume as possible until parents arrive.

-The policy manual acknowledgement form must be signed before your child starts their first day in the program.
+A handbook agreement must be signed and initialed before your child starts their first day.